soobinseo/wavenet/README.md

 ## Generate seperated vocal audio
   * Prepare a test data (the name of this data should be defined at hyperparams.py) and locate it in 'data' directory and run `eval.py`.

+## Notes
+  * I applied L1-loss instead of NLL-loss using the mu-law companding.